-Certain Significant Risks and Business Uncertainties- The Company is subject to the risks and challenges associated with companies at a similar stage of development.
+Certain Significant Risks and Business Uncertainties - The Company is subject to the risks and challenges associated with companies at a similar stage of development.
 These include dependence on key individuals, successful development and marketing of its offerings, and competition with larger companies with greater financial, technical, and marketing resources.
 Furthermore, during the period required to achieve higher revenue in order to become consistently profitable, the Company may require additional funds that might not be readily available or might not be on terms that are acceptable to the Company.

 Liquidity - The Company has a history of negative cash flows from operations and operating losses.
-The Company generated net losses of approximately \$7.2 million and \$10.0 million for the six months ended June 30, 2024 and 2023, respectively.
+The Company generated net losses of approximately \$15.3 million and \$15.5 million for the nine months ended September 30, 2024 and 2023, respectively.
 Additionally, the Company anticipates further expenditures associated with the process of expanding its business organically and via acquisitions.
-The Company received net proceeds of \$3.3 million in April 2023 from the issuance of convertible notes.
+The Company received net proceeds of \$4.9 million in September 2024 and \$3.3 million in April 2023 from the issuance of convertible notes.
 The Company also received \$3.5 million of net proceeds from the issuance of an equity offering in December 2023.
-The Company had cash and cash equivalents of \$0.4 million and \$7.4 million as of June 30, 2024 and December 31, 2023, respectively.
-The Company received cash of approximately \$7.8 million, a \$4.0 million other receivable due in May 2025, and \$3.0 million due in May 2026 from the sale of Dagley Insurance Agency in May 2024.
+The Company received cash of approximately \$7.8 million, a \$4.0 million note receivable due in May 2025, and a \$3.0 million note receivable due in May 2026 from the sale of Dagley Insurance Agency in May 2024.
+The Company had cash and cash equivalents of \$13.1 million and \$7.4 million as of September 30, 2024 and December 31, 2023, respectively.
 Management believes that existing cash along with its budget, which includes an increase in agent fees implemented in January 2024, growth from increasing attach rates across the Company's businesses from internal referrals, and the expected ability to achieve sales volumes necessary to cover forecasted expenses, provide sufficient funding to continue as a going concern for a period of at least one year from the date of the issuance of these consolidated financial statements.